National Cricket Ground (Bangladesh)

 National Cricket Ground (ন্যাশনাল ক্রিকেট গ্রাউন্ড) is a proposed cricket stadium located in Sector-1 of multi-billion dollar Purbachal New Town on the outskirts of Dhaka, Bangladesh.

 The stadium is going to be built by Bangladesh Cricket Board and it is the second stadium after Sheikh Kamal International Cricket Stadium, Cox's Bazar which is fully owned by BCB.
-Planned to open in 2026, the stadium will serve as the headquarter of Bangladesh Cricket Board, home to Bangladesh national cricket team and Dhaka franchise of Bangladesh Premier League (BPL).
+Planned to open in 2026, the stadium will serve as the headquarter of Bangladesh Cricket Board, home to Bangladesh national cricket team and Dhaka franchise of Bangladesh Premier League.

 After the fall of the Sheikh Hasina led Awami League government, Sheikh Hasina International Cricket Stadium was renamed to National Cricket Ground (NCG).

 Overview

 NCG will be developed as a multi-function area.
 After the inauguration of the stadium, Bangladesh Cricket Board will shift its headquarter to this venue from Sher-e-Bangla National Cricket Stadium.
 Other than a cricket stadium, the complex will also have indoor sports and water sports facilities.
 Other than the sports facilities, transit-oriented development with a five-star hotel would be developed in the stadium area.
 An outer stadium with a capacity of at least 2,500 spectators will also be developed which can be used for art performances besides sports.

 The stadium is being constructed in Sector I of Purbachal New Town, in close proximity to multi-billion dollars Iconic City development project.
 The stadium will have five-storied pavilion, 3-tier stands with a capacity of 50,000, and the option to add at least 25,000 additional seats.
 The budget for the development of the stadium is estimated at BDT1300-crores ($140 million), making it the most expensive cricket stadium in Asia.
 From the budget, BDT37 crores were allocated towards the development of a separate practice facility for Bangladesh national cricket team.

 In April 2023, BCB also expressed its view to accommodate five other sports federations of the country on the premise of this venue.